API Reference

 acquire!(pool, x::AbstractArray)Similar-style: acquires array matching eltype(x) and size(x).

-unsafe_acquire!(pool, x::AbstractArray)Similar-style: acquires raw array matching eltype(x) and size(x).
+acquire_view!(pool, x::AbstractArray)Similar-style: acquires view matching eltype(x) and size(x).

 checkpoint!(pool)Saves the current pool state (stack pointer).